Max1mus7/cider-app/config_help.md

 #### source_directory*

 - Specifies the "root" directory for [Action](#action-configuration) scripts to be executed within.
-- This supports both relative and absolute paths, but there have been some issues with how CIder handles directories both in the case of this setting and the [source](#source) setting.
+- This supports both relative and absolute paths, but there have been some issues with how CIder handles directories both in the case of this setting and the [source_directory](#source_directory) setting.
 These issues will be looked into and resolved in the future.
 - Defaulted to ./
 - This can also be used if you want to have CIder installed to a different directory from the project you are developing.